Timeline of Cassini–Huygens: Primary mission (2004–2008)

 27 May 2004 – TCM-20, the Phoebe approach TCM (Trajectory Correction Maneuver) was executed at 22:26:00 UTC.
 This was a 5-minute and 56 second burn of the main engine, which was not used since December 1998.
 It therefore doubled as a "dress rehearsal" for the 96 minute burn during "Saturn Orbit Insertion" (SOI).
 However, TCM-20 was mainly designed to change Cassini's velocity by 34.7 m/s (78 mph), setting up a flyby of the moon Phoebe 11 June.

 11 June 2004 – Cassini flew by the moon Phoebe at 19:33 UT in Spacecraft Event Time at 2068 kilometers distance.
 All of the eleven onboard instruments operated as expected and all data was acquired.
 Scientists plan to use the data to create global maps of the cratered moon, and to determine Phoebe's composition, mass and density.
 It took scientists several days to pore over the data to make more concrete conclusions.

 16 June 2004 – TCM-21 took place with a 38-second main engine burn.
 It was planned as the last correction of the trajectory of Cassini before SOI.
 A few days later the final TCM-22 tentatively scheduled for 21 June was canceled.

 1 July 2004 – The Saturn Orbit Insertion burn was successfully executed.
 At 7:11 p.m.
 PDT (10:11 p.m.
 EDT), Cassini crossed the ring plane between Saturn's F and G rings.
 Its antenna was oriented forward acting as a shield against small ring particles.
 At 7:36 p.m.
 PDT (10:36 p.m.
 EDT), the spacecraft began a critical 96-minute main engine burn to cut its velocity by 626 meters per second and permit a 0.02 x 9 million kilometer Saturn orbit.
 Right after that burn, pictures of the rings were taken and sent back to mission scientist as the spacecraft approached within 19,980 kilometers (12,400 miles) from the cloud tops.
-Scientists were surprised by the clarity and detail of the pictures and will be poring over them for quite some time.
+Scientists were surprised by the clarity and detail of the pictures.
 "We won't see the whole puzzle, only pieces, but what we are seeing is dramatic," said Dr. Carolyn Porco, Cassini imaging team leader, Space Science Institute, Boulder, Colo.
 "The images are mind-boggling, just mind-boggling.
 I've been working on this mission for 14 years and I shouldn't be surprised, but it is remarkable how startling it is to see these images for the first time."